Andreas Lämmel

 Andreas Lämmel (born 19 April 1959) is a German politician.
 Born in Falkenstein, Saxony, he represents the CDU.
-Andreas Lämmel has served as a member of the Bundestag from the state of Saxony since 2005.
+Lämmel served as a member of the Bundestag from the state of Saxony from 2005 to 2021.

-Life
+Political career

-He became member of the bundestag after the 2005 German federal election.
-He is a member of the Committee for Economics and Energy.
+Lämmel first became a member of the Bundestag after the 2005 German federal election.
+He was a member of the Committee for Economics and Energy.

-Lämmel will not be reelect in 2021 German federal election.
+Lämmel did not run for re-election in the 2021 German federal election.